yusenjeng/twitter_api_practice/README.md

 Example:
 ```
-# Stream the data from the earth's surface
+# Stream the data from the earth's surface and store them into the remote database
 python crawler.py

-# or from specific location
+# From specific location
 python crawler.py -lon -122.75 -lat 36.8
 ```